Art Thibert

-Arthur Thibert is a comic book artist, primarily known as a freelance inker, although he has a substantial résumé as a penciler and has even written some comics.
+Arthur Thibert (/tiːˈbɛər/) is an American comic book artist, primarily known as a freelance inker, although he has a substantial résumé as a penciler and has even written some comics.
 Thibert is best known for his work as an inker for Marvel Comics on their various X-Men titles during the 1990s.

 Freelance inker

 Thibert broke into comics in 1986, as an inker for WaRP Graphics' Myth Adventures.
 He truly latched on to the industry in 1989, becoming regular inker (over Dan Jurgens' pencils) for DC's The Adventures of Superman until 1991.

 From 1991 to 2004 (with a break from 1993 to 1995), Thibert inked almost exclusively for Marvel, many of those years spent on their X-Men titles.
 He inked X-Factor for much of 1991, and was the regular inker of X-Men vol. 2 in 1992.

 From 1993 to 1995, Thibert associated himself with the "upstart" Image Comics, where he primarily inked covers, for such titles as Spawn, Supreme, Team Youngblood, and Brigade.

 Returning to Marvel, Thibert inked Carlos Pacheco on X-Men vol. 2 from 1996 to 1998.
 He also returned to X-Factor in 1997.
 In addition, during the 1990s Thibert inked over twenty issues of The Uncanny X-Men.
 From 1999 to 2000, Thibert inked virtually the entire run of Bishop: The Last X-Man (over penciller Georges Jeanty).
 He was the regular inker of Ultimate X-Men in 2001 (over Adam Kubert), and again from 2003 to 2004 (over David Finch).

 Other regular inking duties Thibert performed during this period included Fantastic Four vol. 3 (over Salvador Larroca) from 1998 to 2000; and Ultimate Spider-Man (over Mark Bagley's pencils) from 2000 to 2004.